mtynior/match/README.md

         let actualValue = sum(2, 3)

         // then
-        expect(actualValue).toEqual(expectedValue) // Passes: "Expected: 5 is equal to received: 5"
+        expect(actualValue).toBeEqual(expectedValue) // Passes: "Expected: 5 is equal to received: 5"
     }
 }
 ```